CaoTrongThang/better-campfires-1.20.1/README.md

 🔥Better Campfires🔥
 ====================

 **Better Campfires** is a Minecraft mod designed to improve the campfire mechanics, making them more versatile and interactive for players.
-It introduces a variety of new features to enhance gameplay, including expanded cooking options, buffs, and more realistic campfires, fully configurable!.
+It introduces a variety of new features to enhance gameplay, including expanded cooking options, buffs, and more realistic campfires, which are fully configurable!

 Features
 --------